GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/trace.md

 </div>

-Spring Cloud GCP Trace does override some Sleuth configurations:
+Spring Framework on Google Cloud Trace does override some Sleuth configurations:

   - Always uses 128-bit Trace IDs.
 This is required by Cloud Trace.